holo-apollo/holo-site/README.md

 #### Functional stuff

+- Use Yup schemas for validation
 - Try using react-helmet-async to fix the deprecation warning
 - Upgrade material-ui to v4 (if used)

 #### Dev stuff

 - Use react-testing-library
-- Make storybook work with translations